TS ORM SDK

 The shape type of the objects to be retrieved.

-The scope of the objects to be retrieved.
+The scope of the objects to be retrieved as Scope object or as graph NURI string.

 Returns